 There’s the traditional bright yellow octopus, to the integrated AIR (Alternate Inflator Regulator) and the long regulator hose configuration to consider.
 But which alternate air source configuration is right for you?

-We’re here to break down the pros and cons of different alternate air configurations, discuss the long hose vs short hose debate, and explore whether the AIR is safe for scuba diving.
-Read on to learn how each of these secondary regulator setups works, which is best for different types of diving, and to understand the safety considerations of each setup in an out of air scenario.
+We’re here to break down the pros and cons of different alternate alternate air configurations.
+We’ll discuss the long hose vs short hose debate, and explore whether the AIR is safe for scuba diving.
+Read on to learn how each of these secondary regulator setups works, and which is best for different types of diving.
+We’ll also discuss the safety considerations of each setup in an out of air scenario.

 Octopus – Pros

 This approach is favoured by most divers for a number of reasons.
 This is the system taught in most entry level courses, meaning it’s familiar to most scuba divers.
 In an emergency we rely heavily on familiarity and muscle memory so the standardisation of this system is hugely advantageous.
-If the octopus is identifiable by its bright colour and predictable placement, this should help to alleviate any confusion in a situation involving a panicked diver.
+If the octopus is identifiable by its bright colour and placement, this should remove confusion in a panicked diver situation.

-Moreover, the familiarity of this system is helpful to divers who rely on rental equipment – theoretically, you can pick up a set of rental gear anywhere in the world and expect a similar setup.
+The familiarity of this system is also helpful to divers who rely on rental equipment.
+Theoretically, you can pick up a set of rental gear anywhere in the world and expect a similar setup.
 This is also helpful to those who regularly dive with different buddies in new and varied locations.

 Octopus – Cons

 Standardisation goes a long way to helping out in out of air scenarios, but the octopus setup has its drawbacks.
 We’ve all seen (and probably been) that diver with a loose alternate air source.
 It’s a never ending quest to find a perfect octopus attachment to secure your alternate regulator to your BCD.